sachinladde/AzureCentos-MultipleVMs-Terraform/README.md

    ![Jenkins_Project_Settings](Jenkins_Project_Settings.JPG)

-   -As shown in below picture configure pipeline settings to access our terraform code from GIT repository.
+   - As shown in below picture configure pipeline settings to access our terraform code from GIT repository.
 Here you have to specify HTTPS link of your git repo and use SSH credentials that you created in earlier step along with the name of the git branch.
 At last specify the name of the file from git repository which contains the build script.

    ![Pipeline](Pipeline.JPG)